-This dessert recipe is absolutely delicious.
-What's great about it, it can be made ahead, and reheated at the last minute for your guests.
+This recipe for Apple Tarte Tatin is absolutely delicious.
+What’s great about it, it can be made ahead, and reheated at the last minute for your guests.

 Serves 6 to 8